Every year July 1th to 31st

 Ironically, the highlight events of Gion Matsuri do not actually take place in the Gion district, but rather on the opposite side of Kamo River.
 During the three days preceding the procession, the respective yama and hoko are displayed within about a half kilometer of the intersection of Karasuma and Shijo streets (see map below).
 While they are on display, some of the floats can be entered by tourists.

 The area becomes most exciting in the evenings, when from 18:00 until 23:00, the streets are closed to traffic and the area swells with food stands, drink vendors, and other festival hallmarks.
 These festive evenings leading up to the procession are known as Yoiyama (July 16), Yoiyoiyama (July 15) and Yoiyoiyoiyama (July 14).
+Note that road closures in 2015 happen on the 15th and 16th only.
 Similar festivities also take place on the three evenings leading up to the procession on July 24, albeit on a smaller scale and without road closures and stands.

 Gion Matsuri's other events are not quite as impressive, but also enjoyable.
 From July 10 to 14 (and from July 17 to 21 for the second procession), visitors can watch the assembling of the floats, which is done from scratch and without the use of nails each year.
 The Byobu Matsuri, which coincides with the days of Yoiyama, involves local residents opening their front doors and exhibiting family heirlooms to passersby.